HOW TO WORK THE AFM

 STEP 4: Prioritize Your Target List

 Separate your list into two groups: companies with an office in the city where you live and those from everywhere else.
-Focus first on the companies that aren’t based where you live.
+Focus first on the companies that are not based where you live.
 If you are unable to meet with a company from your home city during the AFM, you can always follow-up with them after the Market.
-Use other factors (i.e. the budgets and genres of the company’s AFM lineup) to create A and B lists with 20 to 30 companies on each list.
+Use other factors (i.e. the budgets, genres of the company’s AFM lineup, etc.) to create A and B lists with 15 to 30 companies on each list.
 This will help prioritize your time near the end of Market.

 STEP 5: Work on Your Pitch

-A good pitch can get a bad film made and a bad pitch can leave a terrific project languishing on the shelf.
+A good pitch can get a bad project made and a bad pitch can leave a terrific project languishing on the shelf.
 Pitching is part art (it’s a creative process), part science (pitches need to be organized and follow a tight script) and part salesmanship.
-There are many resources on pitching, so our only advice is:
+There are many resources on pitching, so our short advice is:

 STEP 6: Make More Appointments

-During the first days of the AFM (Wednesday, Thursday and Friday) call each target company’s AFM office that didn’t respond to your email or first call.
-Request a 10 minute meeting with the key executive you identified in Step 2.
-AFM office phone numbers are listed in the AFM Show Directory (available at the Information desk in the Loews lobby).
-Ask for a meeting on Saturday (Plus Badge), Sunday, Monday or Tuesday as most companies will be too busy during the first few days.
-For companies that won’t set a meeting (prepare yourself – there will be many), see Step 9 below.
+On the first day of AFM call each target company’s AFM office that didn’t respond to your email or first call.
+Request a 10-minute meeting with the key executive you identified in Step 2.
+AFM office phone numbers are listed in the AFM Show Directory.
+Ask for a meeting later in the market as most companies will be too busy during the first few days.
+For companies that won’t set a meeting (prepare yourself – there will be many), see Step 8 below.

 STEP 7: Prepare Materials